timwhitez/screencapture/README.md

 # Screen Share

+## Advantage

+It can be run from a host above win7. 😄

 ## Motivation

 I wanted to learn more about `COM` interop with Go and create a somewhat usable screen sharing tool